Long-term use of hormone therapy pills linked to increased Alzheimer’s risk, study finds

 “Given the lack of effective Alzheimer’s treatments and increased prevalence of the disease, medical and public health efforts have focused on primary prevention, including risk factors and preventive strategies, especially to women,” said Dr. JoAnn E. Manson, chief of the Division of Preventive Medicine at Brigham and Women's Hospital in Boston, in an editorial written in response to the study.

 “But the findings should not be a cause for alarm.
-For the short-term management of hot flashes, night sweats and disruptive sleep the benefits seem to outweigh the risk.”
+For the short-term management of hot flashes, night sweats and disruptive sleep the benefits of hormone therapy seem to outweigh the risk.”

 In recent years, considerable attention has been given to the role of menopausal hormone therapy.
 Two 2017 studies found that the period when a woman starts to produce less estrogen, usually in her 40s, may be a critical point in whether she’ll go on to develop Alzheimer’s or not.
 Researchers concluded that the hormone estrogen is protective for a woman's brain, stimulating growth and keeping it healthy.
 But the natural drop in estrogen during menopause means women lose that layer of protection.